-- little white lies and misrepresentations people make to insurance companies
+- Little white lies and misrepresentations people make to insurance companies

-- what the consequences are
+- What the consequences are

-- legal ways you can save money on insurance without lying
+- Legal ways you can save money on insurance without lying

-5 Common Home Insurance Lies and Insurance Misrepresentations
+5 Common Home Insurance Lies and Misrepresentations

 5 Common Car Insurance Lies People Tell

-Why Do People Lie to Insurance?
+Why Do People Lie to Insurance Companies?

 How to Get Better Prices on Insurance Without Lying

-- You may be surprised how helpful an insurance representative will be if you just tell them your situation honestly.
-If you don't like the type of service you get, or if you feel someone is unhelpful, you should change insurance representative to find someone who you feel is really interested in helping you.
-Sometimes you might even decide to cancel your insurance if you find a better price elsewhere.
+You may be surprised how helpful an insurance representative will be if you tell them your situation.
+If you don't like the service you get, or if you feel someone is unhelpful, you should change insurance representatives to find one who is interested in helping you.
+You might even decide to cancel your insurance if you find a better price elsewhere.